 Lunch – On-the-Go Range

-Christmas sandwiches are some of the most anticipated festive launches, with many attempting to try as many as possible, and other awaiting the TimeOut pick of the best to help narrow it down.
+Christmas sandwiches are some of the most anticipated festive launches.
+Many attempt to try as many as possible whilst others await the TimeOut pick of the best to help narrow it down.

-This year M&S has launched the Taste of Christmas Selection, meaning you can try four different Christmas Sandwiches in one; Turkey Feast, Brie & Grape, Prawn & Smoked Salmon and Ham Hock & Golden Beetroot Piccalilli!
+This year M&S has launched the Taste of Christmas Selection, meaning you can try four different Christmas Sandwiches in one:

 All four quarters were packed with filling.
 The Turkey Feast was delicious and moist between two fresh slices of wholemeal bread.
 The Brie & Grape was a fantastic combo of creamy cheese and sweet fruit.
 The Ham Hock & Golden Beetroot Piccalilli was a mix of salty and sweet flavours, the ham potent and complimented by the piccalilli.
 The Prawn & Smoked Salmon was juicy, a perfect combination of two of the best fish sandwiches.

-The mini mince pies, which are free when you buy two Christmas sandwiches (go with a friend!), are buttery, crumbly and sweet, with rich mincemeat filling.
-The perfect size to accompany a lunch.
+The mini mince pies are buttery, crumbly and sweet, with rich mincemeat filling.
+They’re free when you buy two Christmas sandwiches (go with a friend!) and are the perfect size to accompany a lunch.

 M&S have several festive flavours in their crisps range this year including Smoked Salmon, Cream Cheese & Champagne Hand Cooked Crisps, Turkey Feast Hand Cooked Crisps, Bloody Mary Red Hand Cooked Crisps, Honey Mustard Poppy Seed Tortilla Rolls, Pigs in Blankets Hand Cooked Crisps, Miso, Soy & Ginger Parsnip Hand Cooked Crisps and even Milk Chocolate Cinnamon Sugar Tortilla Rolls!